 I have been thinking for a while if I should share this post of delete it.
 I didn’t want to cause stress for many and more so, I didn’t want to stress out those at my church.
-I’ve been having a great deal of conflicts lately.
-For the most part it has been about my walk with Christ and situations that Satan has been throwing at me and those around me.
+I’ve been having many conflicts lately.
+For the most part, it has been about my walk with Christ and situations that Satan has been throwing at me and those around me.

 I want to being this blog post with a prayer.

 I would like to encourage you to pray that God will shift your heart and mindset away from what your ideal criterias are as you search for the perfect church.
 Instead pay that God directs you towards the ideal church where you can grow in your faith and where you will become Christlike.

 I don’t even know how or where to start this blog post… I have been feeling conflicted for the past year or so when it comes to what I should be doing faith wise.
 I know that I believe in Jesus Christ.
 What I’m struggling with is how all of the rules and guidelines are changing in churches and as a whole.
 I personally have this feeling that all of these rules and regulations are more of a man-made thing instead of given from God.